Appearance

 Making Entities Searchable

 Once your entities are imported into Relewise, it is important to remember to configure the Search Index with the chosen data fields.
-By default, a black Search Index will only return hits on Id
+By default, a blank Search Index will only return hits on Id

 and DisplayName